my-language-skills/all-in-one-metadata/README.md

 ## Installation

-1. Clone (or copy) this repository to the `/wp-content/plugins/` directory
+1. Clone (or copy) this repository folder `all-in-one-metadata` to the `/wp-content/plugins/` directory
+1. Navigate into `/wp-content/plugins/all-in-one-metadata` and run `composer install` and then `composer dump-autoload -o`
 1. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions